 DIVERS PARADISE KOMODO – Upon arrival, I hit the ground running and went in search of dive operations.
 I was drawn to the aesthetics of this place and took a gamble which thankfully paid off.
 They were very nice and ran a tight ship which I embarked upon at 7:30 the next morning.

 YON – This is my dive guide, Yon who was excellent at finding turtles, mantas, and a cornucopia of other marine life that I might have otherwise missed.
 The crew handled everything including setting up our gear and changing our tanks between dives.
 The all-day dive trip which included equipment, breakfast, lunch, and three dives was a mere $106.00.

 THE SKIPPER GUIDES US OUT OF THE HARBOR PAST SMALL ISLANDS

-It’s a two hour trip to our first dive site, so there’s a place up top with mattresses and pillows to catch up on sleep.
+It’s a two hour trip to our first dive site, so there’s a place up top with mattresses to catch up on sleep.